distractedm1nd/prism/README.md

 ## 🌗 Goals

-Deimos development is currently driven by these key objectives:
+Prism development is currently driven by these key objectives:

 1. Versatile utility: Development of a highly versatile application that can be used in a wide range of scenarios.
 We aim to provide a robust solution that can be easily integrated into existing systems, offering a high level of security and privacy.

 2. Enabling light client verification: We are implementing a WASM light client that can be integrated into any front end application.
 This will allow for automatic verification of the service for end users.
 This allows the creation of (the first ever) E2EE chat apps without solely depending on safety numbers to guard against MITM attacks.

-3. Security and privacy for Web2 and Web3 applications: By incorporating the features of Deimos, we plan to improve the security and privacy aspects of Web2 and Web3 applications.
+3. Security and privacy for Web2 and Web3 applications: By incorporating the features of Prism, we plan to improve the security and privacy aspects of Web2 and Web3 applications.
 This is in line with our goal to provide robust data protection for both private and commercial users across different platforms.

 4. Maximizing privacy: Our ultimate goal is to maximize privacy for users of all kinds.
-We aim to create a framework that not only secures data, but also respects and upholds user privacy - We are working on a privacy-preserving version of Deimos that will allow for the use of zero-knowledge proofs to ensure that users can generate proofs of their data without revealinganything about it.
+We aim to create a framework that not only secures data, but also respects and upholds user privacy - We are working on a privacy-preserving version of Prism that will allow for the use of zero-knowledge proofs to ensure that users can generate proofs of their data without revealinganything about it.

 ## 🌘 Status

 The project is still in the early development phase and is not yet suitable for use in production environments.

 We have already implemented working zkSNARKs, but are focusing on optimizing the computations within the circuits and making general improvements to the structure of the zkSNARK code.
-In addition, we are experimenting with different methods of posting on data availability laters such as public ledgers (e.g. Celestia, Ethereum) and exploring the feasibility and effectiveness of P2P solutions consisting solely of transparency dictionaries such as Deimos.
+In addition, we are experimenting with different methods of posting on data availability laters such as public ledgers (e.g. Celestia, Ethereum) and exploring the feasibility and effectiveness of P2P solutions consisting solely of transparency dictionaries such as Prism.

 Due to this ongoing development work, changes are still being made that may affect existing functionalities.